galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 export default App
 ```

-`useQuery` returns and object containing `loading`, `error`, and `data`.
-Inside `data` will be available all the movies including everything we asked such as villain and heroes.
+`useQuery` returns an object containing `loading`, `error`, and `data`.
+Inside `data`, all the movies we asked for will be included, containing the information about the villains and heroes.

 Now we just need to render it.
 On the code above I am rendering each `movie` with the component `MovieCard`.
 Let's take a closer look at that component: